 It’s what the Romans did (although they didn’t know it at the time) by consuming just one large meal in the middle of the day.
-As long as you’re getting the right amount of calories, your body will be able to dole them out as necessary – regardless of when you ingest them.
+As long as you’re getting the right number of calories, your body will be able to dole them out as necessary – regardless of when you ingest them.
 Furthermore, if energy (in the form of recently consumed food) isn’t available, the body will be encouraged into drawing from your fat reserves.

 Intermittent fasting typically takes one of two forms:

 - Regularly skipping a meal (typically breakfast)

 - Occasionally skipping two meals in a row (typically breakfast and lunch)

 When it comes to weight loss, the benefits are pretty obvious: by skipping a meal you consume fewer calories.
 While that is often true, that is not the only benefit of intermittent fasting.